dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-cool um so I don't know if
+cool so I don't know if
-there's uh we're now into a little bit past an hour I don't know if there's anything else you wanted to talk about joelle or anything you want to ask
+there's we're now into a little bit past an hour I don't know if there's anything else you wanted to talk about joelle or anything you want to ask